nicotsx/ironmount/CONTRIBUTING.md

 ---

-Thank you for contributing to Ironmount!
+Thank you for contributing to Zerobyte!